-The Climate Change Committee's recent review of progress towards Scotland's climate targets concluded that 'the acceleration required in emissions reduction to meet the 2030 target is now beyond what is credible'.11 While this has long been suspected, this was the first 'official' recognition - and the Scottish Government's response, on 18 April 2024, was to announce a revision to the statutory targets framework and a further delay to the next CCP.12
+The Committee on Climate Change's recent review of progress towards Scotland's climate targets concluded that 'the acceleration required in emissions reduction to meet the 2030 target is now beyond what is credible'.
+While this has long been suspected, this was the first 'official' recognition - and the Scottish Government's response, on 18 April 2024, was to announce a revision to the statutory targets framework and a further delay to the next CCP.